bestquark/mentpy/_sources/index.rst.txt

 Acknowledgements
 ----------------

-This library is being developed as part of my master's thesis at the University of British Columbia.
-I would like to thank my supervisors, Dr. Dmytro Bondarenko, Dr. Polina Feldmann, and Dr. Robert Raussendorf.
+This library was first developed by Luis Mantilla for his master's thesis at the University of British Columbia.
+Luis would like to thank his M.Sc. supervisors, Dr. Dmytro Bondarenko, Dr. Polina Feldmann, and Dr. Robert Raussendorf.

 Citation